 The Electric Lamp and the Light Bulb

 Edison first produced reliable electric light in 1879, guiding us to the electrical age.
-He invented the incandescent light bulb along with the systems comprising it (a parallel circuit, an improved dynamo, devices for constant voltage and light sockets with switches).
+He invented the first practical incandescent light bulb along with the systems comprising it (a parallel circuit, an improved dynamo, devices for constant voltage and light sockets with switches).
 In order to allow this invention to be available on a large scale, he also founded one of the world’s first electric companies (which would go on to become General Electric after a huge merger), making the first carbon filament light bulb commercially viable.
 There were many previous versions of the light bulb, but they were either too expensive (they were using platinum) or didn’t last long enough.

 The Kinetographic Camera